Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Blending methods

-For the construction of a mapping from $\Qlinn{n}$ that approximates $\Qn{n}$ with higher order accuracy we need to find a mapping $\Theta_h^\Gamma$ that maps the spatial boundary $\partials \Qlinn{n}$ close to $\partials \Qn{n}$, and relatedly a mapping $\Psi^\Gamma$, mapping $\partials \Qlinn{n}$ exactly onto $\partials \Qn{n}$.
+For the construction of a mapping from $\Qlin$ that approximates $\Qn{n}$ with higher-order accuracy we need to find a mapping $\ThehG$ that maps the spatial boundary $\partials \Qlin$ close to $\partials \Qn{n}$, and relatedly a mapping $\Psi^\Gamma$, mapping $\partials \Qlin$ exactly onto $\partials \Qn{n}$.
 Eventually, however, these mappings should be defined on the whole space-time slab $\tQn$.
-We will consider two different approaches for the construction and extension of the mapping for which we distinguish the choice of a triple $(\ThG,\OG,\b)$, \hypertarget{def:ThG}{where $\ThG$ is a submesh of $\ThU$ of \emph{active elements}}, \hypertarget{def:OG}{$\OG$ is the corresponding domain} and \hypertarget{def:b}{$\b:\tQn \to [0,1]$} is a blending function. \hypertarget{def:ThGQ}{Corresponding to $\ThG$ we further introduce the space-time submesh of active elements $\ThGQ \coloneqq \bigcup_{T \in \ThG} T \times \In{n}$ } and \hypertarget{def:QGn}{$\QGn \coloneqq \OG \times \In{n}$ as the corresponding space-time domain.} For notational convenience we define according to $\b(x,t)$ the time restrictions to $\ti{i}$ by \hypertarget{def:bi}{$\bi{i}(x) \coloneqq \b(x, \ti{i})$ for $i=0,\dots,q_t$}. \begin{enumerate} \item In a first approach -- the \textit{finite element blending} -- we consider all space-time cut elements as $\ThG$ and construct in a first step $\Psi^\Gamma$ and $\Theta_h^\Gamma$ within this cut region.
-Afterwards, in a second step, we will use a finite element blending which is a continuous extension which vanishes within an $\mathcal{O}(h)$ layer of one element from the cut elements in order to obtain $\Psi = \mathcal{E} \Psi^\Gamma$, $\Theta_h = \mathcal{E} \Theta_h^\Gamma$. \item In the second approach -- the \textit{smooth blending} -- we use a smooth function in the construction of the mapping to transition between region where the mapping takes full effect to regions where the mapping is the identity.
-To accomodate for this, a wider stripe of elements than merely the cut elements is chosen for $\ThG$ and the mappings $\Psi^\Gamma$ and $\Theta_h^\Gamma$ are constructed in the same way as in the first step of the finite element blending.
-Then, the second step of extension becomes almost trivial as outside of $\ThG$ the functions are set to identity. \end{enumerate} We will unify the analysis of both cases by introducing two steps: The construction of a mapping on an \emph{active set of elements} and a finite element extension.
-In the case of the finite element blending the active set of elements is merely the set of cut space-time elements while in the second case it is the set of space-time elements where the scalar blending function is smaller one.
+We will consider two different approaches for the construction and extension of the mapping for which we distinguish by the choice of a triple $(\ThG,\OG,\b)$, \hypertarget{def:ThG}{where $\ThG$ is a submesh of $\ThU$ of \emph{active elements}}, \hypertarget{def:OG}{$\OG$ is the corresponding domain} and \hypertarget{def:b}{$\b:\tQn \to [0,1]$} is a blending function. \hypertarget{def:ThGQ}{Corresponding to $\ThG$ we further introduce the space-time submesh of active elements $\ThGQ \coloneqq \bigcup_{T \in \ThG} T \times \In{n}$ } and \hypertarget{def:QGn}{$\QGn \coloneqq \OG \times \In{n}$ as the corresponding space-time domain.} For notational convenience we define according to $\b(x,t)$ the time restrictions to $\ti{i}$ by \hypertarget{def:bi}{$\bi{i}(x) \coloneqq \b(x, \ti{i})$ for $i=0,\dots,q_t$}. \begin{enumerate} \item In a first approach -- the \textit{\FE~blending} -- we consider all space-time cut elements as the active elements $\ThG$ and construct in a first step $\Psi^\Gamma$ and $\ThehG$ on those.
+Afterwards, in a second step, we will use a FE~blending which is a continuous extension which vanishes within an $\mathcal{O}(h)$ layer of one element from the cut elements in order to obtain $\Psi = \mathcal{E} \Psi^\Gamma$, $\Theta_h = \mathcal{E} \ThehG$. \item In the second approach -- the \textit{smooth blending} -- we use a smooth function in the construction of the mapping to transition between the region where the mapping takes full effect to regions where the mapping is the identity.
+To accomodate for this, a wider stripe of elements -- depending on the width of a scalar blending function -- than merely the cut elements is chosen for the active elements $\ThG$ and the mappings $\Psi^\Gamma$ and $\ThehG$ are constructed in the same way as in the first step of the \FE~blending.
+Then, the second step of extension becomes trivial as outside of $\ThG$ the mappings are set to identity. \end{enumerate} We will unify the analysis of both cases by introducing two steps: The construction of a mapping on a set of \emph{active elements} and a \FE~extension.
+In the case of the \FE~blending the active set of elements is merely the set of cut space-time elements while in the second case it is the set of space-time elements where the scalar blending function is smaller than one.
 Note that in both cases for sufficiently small $h$ the set of active elements lies within $\ThU$ and hence within $\Ubar$.